-This hugely popular Zuppa Toscana is an Italian-inspired soup made with sausage, potatoes, kale, bacon and cream.
+This hugely popular and easy Zuppa Toscana soup recipe is made with sausage, potatoes, kale, bacon and cream.
+It’s always a crowd pleaser!

-We can thank the American restaurant Olive Garden for the namesake of this Zuppa Toscana, which translates to “Tuscan Soup”.
+We can thank the American restaurant Olive Garden for the namesake of this Zuppa Toscana recipe, which translates to “Tuscan Soup”.
 As usual, the homemade version is fantastic, healthier than what you’d find at a restaurant, and seriously EASY to make!

-1. Brown sausage: Cook and stir it until it’s nice and brown and crumbled into pieces.
+Brown Sausage: Cook and stir it until it’s nice and brown and crumbled into pieces.

-4. Finish it off: add some cream, cooked bacon, and chopped kale.
-Season it to your liking with some salt and pepper, and crushed red pepper flakes (if you like a little bit of heat).
+Finish It: Add some cream, cooked bacon, and chopped kale.
+Season it to your liking with some salt and pepper, then crushed red pepper flakes (if you like a little bit of heat).
+Serve the Zuppa soup with homemade artisan bread.

 Make Ahead and Freezing Instructions:

-To make ahead: The entire soup can be made 1-3 days ahead of time, stored in the fridge.
+To Make Ahead: Homemade Zuppa Toscana soup can be made 1-3 days ahead of time, stored in the fridge.

-To freeze: make the soup according to instructions but don’t add the cream, and don’t cook the potatoes until tender.
+To Freeze: Make the soup according to instructions but don’t add the cream and don’t cook the potatoes until tender.
 Allow soup to cool, then store in a freezer safe container for up to 3 months.
-Thaw overnight in the fridge and rewarm on the stove.
-Stir in cream and cook until potatoes are tender.
+Thaw overnight in the fridge and rewarm on the stove, cooking potatoes until tender, and then stir in cream.

 Recipe